tnhu/kanji/README.md

 #### Shared instance

 By default, an instance of the component class is instantiated per each declared DOM fragment.
 Kanji supports shared instance where only one instance of the component is instantiated for all declared fragments.
-Enabling shared instance by adding type="shared" when declaring your component.
+Enabling shared instance by adding type="shared" when implementing your component.

 ``` js
 MyExampleComponent = Class(Kanji, {